 It is easy for attorneys who don’t know SEO to get taken, even by “reputable” SEO companies.
 If you don’t secure the agreement to receive monthly reports, you risk paying the fee and having no or little work done that month.
 In effect, paying for work previously completed over and over again!

-Time spent investigating providers is mandatory, and following these suggestions will save frustration and money in the long run.
+Investigating providers is a mandatory task, and following these suggestions will save you frustration and money in the long run.

 Follow Greg on Twitter.